-The McMinnville Historic Landmarks Committee (HLC) was established by Ordinance No. 4228, and was updated by Ordinance No. 4401 (which repealed Ordinance No. 4228).
-The enabling language for the Historic Landmarks Committee was more recently updated by Ordinance No. 5035, which brought the enabling language for the Committee into Chapter 2.34 of the McMinnville Municipal Code.
+The McMinnville Historic Landmarks Committee (HLC) was established by Ordinance No. 4228 and updated by Ordinance 4401 (which repealed Ordinance No. 4228).
 The HLC consists of five at-large members; each member is allowed one vote on the HLC.
 City Council appoints the HLC members who may serve two consecutive four-year terms.
 After the completion of these two terms, members may be reappointed to the HLC after a four-year hiatus.